We took advantage of the long 4th weekend to knock out a trip we’ve been wanting to do for a while: Vancouver, B.C.

 We were finally able to visit the city in earnest, and we timed it perfectly!
 July 1st is Canada Day, and it marked Day 1 of our short trip.
 Canadians sure know how to party!
 The entire Vancouver waterfront was packed with revelers, maple leaves, and all manner of red and white.
-I had briefly considered seeking out a store in which I could purchase a celebratory maple flag of my own, but I quickly found there was no need; they were being handed out by the handful in front of Canada Place, the epicenter of the festivities.
+I had briefly considered seeking out a store in which I could purchase a celebratory maple flag of my own, but I quickly found there was no need; folks were handing them out by the handful in front of Canada Place, the epicenter of the festivities.

 We biked around Stanley Park and came across a woman who asked for assistance with taking a picture of her holding a flag.
 In exchange, she let us pose with it as well, so we could show our true patriotism to all our Facebook friends.
 Meanwhile, we chatted about Calgary and Portland (our respective hometowns), along with the Vancouver atmosphere, pictures, and travel.
 I felt so human being able to connect with a perfect stranger so easily!

 People wore flags as capes, as shirts, as underwear (you don’t want to see pictures of that).
-Houses were decked out in red and white, and the streets were lined with people camped out for the parade (I was very glad to be on foot).
+Red and white adorned the houses, and the streets were lined with people camped out for the parade (I was very glad to be on foot).
 I think you find similar in America for the 4th, but this seemed particularly enthusiastic.
 It was difficult to not get caught up in the exciting atmosphere.

 We joined a bay cruise that evening (Aaron has a thing for these, as we can’t seem to go on a trip without including one) where we sipped cocktails, enjoyed a buffet dinner, and took in the sites out around Stanley Park and in as far as Science World.